srhcrete/e-commerce-refactor/public/README.md

 * added flash notice for sign in and sign out.
 * added Stripe for charges.
 * added route to admin and new product page.
+* changed orders total_price column from string to decimal to fix charges.